someth2say/flamel-container/README.md

 Yes, the flamel.sh script is very hacky, I need to find a better way to manage SELinux labels and the ./tmp folder.
 And learn how to do rootless podman, which I wasn't able to do yet in my RHEL 7.6 CSB. :-(

+I tested the wrapper script and container image on RHEL 8 CSB and not configured for rootless podman.
+If you wish to try rootless, just change a variable in the beginning of the script and tell me your results.
+Caveat: I did not test generting slides.

 Please ask any questions to Fernando Lozano <flozano@redhat.com> or on the #curriculum-core room on Google Chat.